Sun Fast 40: Design

-The design has sleeping accommodation for four or six people, with a double "V"-berth in the bow cabin, a "U"-shaped settee and two seats in the main cabin and an aft cabin with a double berth on the port side, or, optionally, two aft cabins, each with double berths.
+The design has sleeping accommodation for four or six people, with a double "V"-berth in the bow cabin, a U-shaped settee and two seats in the main cabin and an aft cabin with a double berth on the port side, or, optionally, two aft cabins, each with double berths.
 The galley is located on the starboard side at the companionway ladder.
-The galley is "L"-shaped and is equipped with a two-burner stove, an ice box and a double sink.
+The galley is L-shaped and equipped with a two-burner stove, an ice box and a double sink.
 The head is located aft on the port side.
 An optional second head may be fitted in the bow cabin, on the starboard side.

 The design has a hull speed of 7.74 kn.

 For sailing downwind the design may be equipped with a symmetrical spinnaker of 1162 sqft.

 Operational history

-The boat was at one time supported by a class club that organized racing events, the Sun Fast Association.
+The boat was at one time supported by a class club, the Sun Fast Association, that organized racing events.

-A 2004 review Boats.com reported, "Jeanneau makes its entry into the crowded 40' racer/cruiser fleet with the new Sun Fast 40.
+A 2004 review by Boats.com reported, "Jeanneau makes its entry into the crowded 40' racer/cruiser fleet with the new Sun Fast 40.
 Jeanneau asked designer Daniel Andrieu to create a true multi-purpose boat, with speed potential to keep up with other 40' racer/cruisers, yet retain a comfortable interior for cruising and weekending.
 The Sun Fast line by Jeanneau accentuates the racer in racer/cruiser; their Sun Odyssey line is targeted specifically at the cruising market."